BlvckBytes/docs-craft-book-pipe-predicates/docs/overview.md

 Initialize or overwrite the pipe-output's current predicate using a language chosen from the list of supported languages.

 Command: `/pipr Set-Localized <language> <predicate>`\
 Permission: `craftbookpipepredicates.command.pipepredicate.modify`

+### Set Predicate Many Times With Default Language

+Initialize or overwrite the pipe-output's current predicate using the language configured as a default in the plugin's configuration-file; once entered, arbitrarily many outputs may be affected by simply clicking on them, until the mode is exited by re-running the command.

+Command: `/pipr Set-Many <predicate>`\
+Permission: `craftbookpipepredicates.command.pipepredicate.modify`

+### Set Predicate Many Times With Custom Language

+Initialize or overwrite the pipe-output's current predicate using a language chosen from the list of supported languages; once entered, arbitrarily many outputs may be affected by simply clicking on them, until the mode is exited by re-running the command.

+Command: `/pipr Set-Many-Localized <language> <predicate>`\
+Permission: `craftbookpipepredicates.command.pipepredicate.modify`

 ### Remove Existing Predicate